From “text neck” to carrying heavy bags, daily activities can strain your body over time, causing an overuse injury.

 Exercise-related overuse injuries

-Daily jogging, sports training, and exercise classes–while all great for your physical fitness–if not approached properly, can take a toll on your joints and muscles.
+Daily running, sports training and exercise classes are all great for your physical fitness.
+But if they are not approached correctly, they can take a toll on your joints and muscles.
 Here are a few problems you could face while trying to stay in shape:

-- Chronic tendonitis: Joints that move constantly can tear, heal poorly, build up scar tissue and tear over and over again.
+- Chronic tendonitis: Joints that move constantly can tear, heal poorly, build up scar tissue and tear repeatedly.

 - Heel pain: Athletes often injure their heels from excess use and putting constant weight on their feet.